Avoid These Mistakes When Building A Custom Home…..

 Proper planning will dramatically reduce the number of costly changes you make once your construction project is underway.
 Create a precise plan and budget with a specific list of materials, fixtures and finishes you want. …right down to the make and model number of the appliances, lighting fixtures, plumbing fixtures, flooring and more.
 You can do a little work now by planning….or pay a lot more once construction is underway.
 Find out what your real numbers are and make the adjustments before you begin work.
 A qualified builder with integrity and good planning skills will help you in the planning stage.
 In doing this, you prevent any unexpected costs and keep track of spending.
 Planning is a very important step that many people forget to do and is a big construction mistake.

 #2 Stick to Your Plan

 Once you have created the plan and related budget, stick to your plan.
 Every project is going to require some changes, so try to minimize these changes by sticking to the plan you created before the construction began.
-Change orders and add-ons to the original plan are the biggest mistakes homeowners make.
+Change orders and add-ons to the original plan are the biggest mistakes homeowners make because of how expensive the changes could cost.
 One of the most common complaints from consumers are the outrageous costs that come from “change-orders” or work that arises after the contract is in place and construction is underway.